jsuarezruiz/TemplateUI/README.md

 Enables a hierarchical list with expanding and collapsing nodes that contain nested items.

 <img src="images/templateui-treeview.gif" Width="300" />

+#### Layouts

+But ... isn't this a templated controls library?
+You are right.
+But to create certain controls, there are layouts that would help to achieve the desired result.
+For example, in the list of upcoming controls we have a Clock.
+To position the elements that make up the Clock, a CircularLayout makes things very simple.

+These Layouts, in addition to adding more possibilities to the library, help to create more templated controls.

 The **layouts** available are: